Marie Louise Compernolle: Career

 Compernolle then planned to follow an academic career.
 Her application for the post of assistant in experimental physics to Professor Moens was turned down, with the feedback that as the country was in a period of economic crisis, priority was to be given to male rather than female applicants.
-The following year, Compernolle managed to be admitted, on a trial basis, as an assistant in Moens' laboratory.
+The following year, Compernolle succedded in being admitted, on a trial basis, as an assistant in Moens' laboratory.
 In October 1934, this post was converted into a full assistant role.
 However, two years later, the extension of the role, which should have been a mere formality, again encountered obstacles.
 Instead of renewing her contract, Compernolle was demoted to the title of assistant ad interim.
 In 1937, she resigned her post, having met so much opposition whilst her husband's career flourished.

 Personal life

-She married Polydoor Mortier on 12 September 1936.
-He was a doctor of mathematics and physics and professor, and the couple met working in Moens' Laboratory.
+Compernolle married Polydoor Mortier on 12 September 1936.
+He was a doctor of mathematics and physics and later a professor.
+The couple met working in Moens' Laboratory.

-Compernolle finally chooses to give up her career to support her husband in his.
+Compernolle finally chose to give up her career to support her husband in his.
 In 1937, the couple left for the United States where Mortier had received a six-month scholarship from the Belgian American Educational Foundation to study at Brown University, Rhode Island.
 On their return, Mortier resumed his role in Moens' laboratory, eventually inheriting his academic chair.
 In an interview with Karel de Clerck for the review 't Atheneetje, Compernolle later confided that she would have "loved to remain an assistant at the university" adding “I made sure that my scientific interests were parallel to my husband's academic career.
 I helped him the best I could in every way.
-I have never regretted it."
+I have never regretted it".

-The couple had five daughters between 1939 and 1948.
+The couple had four daughters between 1939 and 1948, Hilde Margareta, Els Elvina, Margereta Nelly and Elvina Olga.
 A fifth daughter died at birth in 1951.
 The surviving daughters respectively graduated in mathematics, became a pediatrician, radiologist and dentist, as Compernolle was determined that they would have the educational opportunities she had and a professional career too.

-Marie Louise Compernolle died on 11 February 2005.
+Marie Louise Compernolle died on 11 February 2005 and was buried at the Begraafplaats Afsnee in Ghent.